-Let’s understand, now, in the anchor text scenario, what is a naked link, what is a navigational anchor, what are the phrase anchor text, and so on.
+Let’s understand, now, in the anchor text scenario, what is a naked link, what is a navigational anchor, what is the phrase anchor text, and so on.

-The link naked is nothing but the anchor text as a URL, that anchor that reflect the address of the site you want to link and is reported as such in the text.
+The link naked is nothing but the anchor text as a URL, that anchor that reflects the address of the site you want to link and is reported as such in the text.

 The navigational anchor text, on the other hand, is those that present an explicit invitation but are devoid of keywords: the classic case is that of “click here for more information about it”.